Keep security in mind when choosing and setting up your IT system.

 To protect your business from online threats, make sure you have a firewall on each of your devices.
 This blocks unauthorised attempts to access your business data.

 Biometric access such as fingerprint or face scanning should always be turned on for any devices that support it (as many modern smartphones and laptops do).

 You should also install security software.
 This will help keep you safe from viruses, malware and other online threats.

 Once you've planned out all major parts of your IT system, assess whether training would help you and any staff to get the most out of it.
 Also be aware of your health and safety obligations to your staff when it comes to IT.

-If so, shop around for the best value, seek recommendations you can trust from businesses that are similar to your own and be sure to have the details of the arrangement set out in an IT support contract.
+If you're not confident about implementing security measures for your business, shop around and seek recommendations you can trust from businesses that are similar to your own.
+Be sure to have the details of any IT support contract you agree in writing.